This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Broth: If you’d like a thicker broth, simmer it longer to allow it to reduce.
+• Broth: For a thicker broth, simmer a few extra minutes to let it reduce.

-• Chicken: Save time by using pre-cooked rotisserie chicken or leftover chicken from another meal.
+• Chicken: Save time by using rotisserie or leftover cooked chicken.

-• Vegetables: For extra flavor, sauté the vegetables until lightly golden before adding them to the broth.
+• Vegetables: Sauté the vegetables until lightly golden before adding the broth for extra flavor.

 Frequently Asked Questions

-Can I use chicken thighs instead of a chicken breast?
+Can I use rotisserie chicken for chicken and dumplings?

 Can I make the dumplings ahead of time?